On 23, Jan 2018 | In Web Design | By plaidtractor

 Grantmakers in the Arts: Website Redesign for a National Leader in Arts Philanthropy

-Click here for draggable samples for desktop, tablet, and mobile viewports.
+Click here for draggable samples of desktop, tablet, and mobile layouts.

 “In designing our website, Bob first made sure to understand the work of our organization and our mission.
 That understanding laid the groundwork for a productive, positive experience and outcome.
 Additionally, he listened to our feedback, explained the opportunities and limitations and was extremely responsive.
 GIA is very pleased with our new website and in the work of Plaid Tractor”